P-Bharti20/demo_app/README.md

 This demo app shows a simple user profile app set up using

 * index.html with pure js and css styles
-* nodejs backend with express module
+* nodejs backend with pgAdmin module
-* mongodb for data storage
+* postgreSQL for data storage

 All components are based on docker